Anna Maria College

-Anna Maria College is a private Roman Catholic college in Paxton, Massachusetts.
+Anna Maria College is a private Catholic college in Paxton, Massachusetts, United States.
 It was founded in 1946 as a women's college, but has been coeducational since 1973.
 The school offers both undergraduate and graduate degrees.

 History

 Anna Maria College was founded in 1946 as a women's college by the Sisters of Saint Anne, after receiving formal approval from Richard Cushing, the Archbishop of Boston.
 The original campus was in Marlborough, Massachusetts.
 In 1951, the college moved to its present location in Paxton.
 Four years later, accreditation by the New England Association of Schools and Colleges was issued.

-In 1973, Anna Maria College became coeducational, and a year later, began graduate degree programs.
-On April 3, 1980, the Sisters of Saint Anne parted ways from running the school, and a Board of Trustees was established.
+In 1973, Anna Maria College became coeducational and began graduate degree programs a year later.
+On April 3, 1980, the Sisters of Saint Anne ceased involvement in running the school, and a Board of Trustees was established.

-In 2004, the College established the Molly Bish Center for the Protection of Children and the Elderly.
+In 2004, the college established the Molly Bish Center for the Protection of Children and the Elderly.